 - Bake for 30 to 35 minutes or until lightly browned on the edges.

-- While bars are baking, prepare the Sweet Cashew Cream sauce.
+- While bars are baking, prepare the Sweet Cashew Cream sauce according to recipe instructions.

 - When bars are done, remove them from the oven and let cool to warm or room temperature.
 Cooling helps the bars to set and firm up.